Working in aged care

 Working in aged care offers variety, personal growth and the chance to make a difference to the lives of others.

-The work is both challenging and rewarding – no two days are ever the same.
+The work is both challenging and rewarding – no 2 days are ever the same.

-Every day aged care workers apply their professional skills, experience, creativity and empathy to protect older people’s independence, dignity, safety and wellbeing.
+Every day aged care workers and responsible persons apply their professional skills, experience, creativity and empathy to protect older people’s independence, dignity, safety and wellbeing.
 They help find solutions to meet each person’s needs.

 While the role of an aged care worker varies, here are some of their common responsibilities: